Paranchai23638/Paranchai23638/README.md

 Engineering student
 -------------------

-I'm a senior student at Chulalongkorn University, majoring in Information and Communication Engineering.
+I'm a junior student at Chulalongkorn University, majoring in Information and Communication Engineering.
 I’m passionate about AI, Machine Learning, Deep Learning, software development, networking, and building practical engineering solutions.
 On this GitHub, I share my projects, experiments, and what I learn along the way.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [sinami23638@gmail.com](mailto:sinami23638@gmail.com)